jparker/oxr/README.md

 this when running in a test environment.
 You can stub the responses of specific API calls by configuring the endpoint for specific calls to use a local file instead of an HTTP request.
 Just provide a JSON file that reflects the payload of an actual API call.
+You may provide this as a Pathname or a URI object, but a plain old String will work as well.
 (You will find usable JSON files in test/fixtures included with this gem.)

 When you're done, you can call `OXR.reset_sources` to restore the default behavior.